Nenotriple/img-txt_viewer/docs/User_Guide.md

 ### CTRL+E
 *(Jump to the next empty text file)*

-With the primary text box in focus, press `CTRL+E` to jump to the next empty text file from the current index position.
+With the primary text box in focus, press `CTRL+E` to jump to the next img-txt pair where the text file is empty or does not exist.

 - Also available via the index entry right-click context menu.